 Fort Worth Botanic Garden Begonia Species Bank

 Begonias can be found in tropical regions around the world.
 They face the threat of deforestation, logging, mining, and agriculture rapidly reducing their habitat.
-Several begonia species are already considered extinct and more and threatened.
+Several begonia species are already considered extinct and more are threatened.

 The working greenhouse and the collection greenhouse are not open to the public except by scheduled tour.
-To schedule a tour please call in the information desk at (817) 392-5510.
+To schedule a tour please call the information desk at (817) 392-5510.

 The Future of the Collection

 To support the Collection and to assist in a project to construct a new greenhouse capable of housing the entire Collection and providing classroom space, click the donate button below.